Square Payroll Review: Is It the Right Payroll Software for Your Business?

 - Integrates with other Square business solutions

-Square Payroll is simple to set up.
+Square Payroll is also simple to set up.
 Getting the software up and running takes very little time, provided you have all of your business and staff information on hand and only need to add a few employees to the system.
 If you need setup assistance, Square offers live support for new clients.

 The overview screen is Square Payroll’s main dashboard.
 From here, you can easily access basic functions such as adding employees.
 (Source: Square Payroll)